Rash Treatment Doctor Q&A

 • Throat feels as though it is closing

-For any rash that does not occur with potentially life-threatening complications, our team of medical experts and professionals would be more than happy to provide expert treatment at UCare Urgent Care in El Paso TX!
+For any rash that does not occur with potentially life-threatening complications, our team of medical experts and professionals would be more than happy to provide expert treatment at UCare Urgent Care and Walk-In Clinic in El Paso, TX and Horizon City, TX!

 Some rashes are innocent and benign enough that no medical attention is required.
 However, others can become a significant problem if they are not treated by a doctor.
 As such, it is essential to recognize the signs that indicate medical attention is warranted for a rash.
 Some of those signs include the following: